BEKK-IoT/getting-started/src/text/tasks/arduino/task4.md

 ![Photoresistor](http://johnny-five.io/img/breadboard/photoresistor.png)

 We create the board and firebase object(fb) as usual.
-Then we create a new photoresistor, so that we can read data from the sensor by listning to the data event.
+Then we create a new `photoresistor`, so that we can read data from the sensor by listening to the data event.

 ```js
 import { firebase, five } from 'devices-core';